Chris3606/GoRogue/GoRogue.Docs/articles/getting-started.md

 # Getting Started
 GoRogue is a .NET Standard library, and as such, can be used with any .NET projects running on a platform that supports .NET Standard 2.1.
 Compatible platforms include, but are not limited to, .NET Core 3.0 or higher, Mono 6.4 or higher, and .NET 5 or higher.
 Additional compatibility information for .NET Standard 2.1 can be found at Microsoft's site [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

+Note that GoRogue is _not_ a full game engine on its own; it's a collection of tools, data structures, and algorithms which are helpful in creating a 2D grid-based game and can easily integrate with other frameworks.
+There are a number of crucial "game engine" features which GoRogue, by design, does not provide any facilities for, including rendering and playing audio.
+The intent is for you to pair GoRogue with some other framework or library which handles those aspects.
+An all-inclusive list will not be provided here; but if you're looking for suggestions, some compatible options include [SadConsole](), [MonoGame](https://www.monogame.net/), [Unity](https://unity.com/), [Godot](https://godotengine.org/), and [Stride](https://www.stride3d.net/).
+GoRogue is distributed as a NuGet package which provides targets for .NET Standard 2.1 compatible platforms, which includes the Mono, .NET, and .NET Core runtimes; so it will generally be compatible with any framework using these platforms.

-The library is distributed as a NuGet package, so installation is exactly like that of any other NuGet package.
-Instructions below outline the process for popular platforms.
+Because the library is distributed as a NuGet package, installation is straightforward.
+Instructions below outline the process for popular platforms/runtimes; however it really is as simple as "install the NuGet package" in the vast majority of circumstances.

 ## Traditional Dotnet Projects
-GoRogue may be used in a .NET project like any other compatible NuGet package.
+GoRogue may be used in a traditional .NET project like any other compatible NuGet package.
 Because GoRogue targets .NET Standard 2.1, .NET Core 3+ or .NET 5+ is required.

 # [New Project UI](#tab/tabid-new-project-ui)
 GoRogue may be easily introduced into a new or existing project created using Visual Studio (which can be downloaded [here](https://www.visualstudio.com/downloads/)) or any other supported IDE.
 The following steps outline the process with Visual Studio 2019, although other versions of Visual Studio and other IDEs will have similar project creation steps: